Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 • Size of the DL models: regarding the size of the DL models, a good F1 score can be obtained with an MLP with 3 layers of 128, 64 and 32 neurons, with or without class weights.
 Note that without class weight, the BA is lower (0.77 instead of 0.80).
 Overall, we have found that smaller network tend to be more impacted by imbalanced data.
 In practice, we have observed that choosing a larger number (typically 1024 or 2048 neurons in the first layer) is not a problem and can lead to a slight improvement in classification, which is interesting because it can be adapted to larger datasets.
 We found that at least 128 filters were needed for TempCNN, with a drop in accuracy observed when using 3 layers of 64 filters.
 On the other hand, we observed that adding layers was not beneficial and led to a slight deterioration of our classification results.
 For LTAE, using too many heads can lead to lower accuracy due to convergence problems.
 However, using 4 heads instead of 6 results in a slightly lower BA (0.80 instead of 0.83).

 • Regularization: a small batch size (here, 256) can reduce the accuracy of the results.
 In our experiment, when using a batch size equal to 256 with an MLP, even if the F1 score is close to the optimal value, we observed a decrease in the BA (0.77 instead of 0.80).
-In this case, using class weights mitigates this problem (BA=0.79 instead of 0.80).
-For TempCNN and LTAE, this observation is more pronounced: reducing the batch size to 2048 instead of 4096 also reduces the BA without class weights (0.76 for LTAE and 0.74 for TempCNN).
-Using a very large batch size (e.g., 8192) was not found to affect the overall results when using batch normalization (without it, F1 score significantly drops to 0.73).
-In addition, with a batch size of 4096 and no batch normalization, the F1 score obtained using the MLP drops to 0.79 instead of 0.81 (and the BA drops to 0.77 instead of 0.80).
+In this case, using class weights mitigates this problem (0.79 instead of 0.80).
+Using a very large batch size (e.g., 8192) was not found to affect the overall results when using batch normalization (without it, F1 score drops to 0.73 when using a batch of size 8192).
+Finally, without batch normalization, the F1 score drops to 0.79 instead of 0.81 (and the BA to 0.77 instead of 0.80).
 The same conclusions were found with or without class weights, and also with the TempCNN architecture.

 5 Discussion and perspectives↩︎

-While our results highlight the potential benefits of using DL models, some simple guidelines can be followed to achieve good accuracy.
-Our results tend to show that choosing a model sufficiently large (e.g., in our case at least 200k parameters), batch normalization with a sufficient batch size (e.g., 512 to 8192) is a good start.
-Based on our results, we recommend using an MLP with a sufficient number of neurons, batch normalization and class weights since it lead to better classification and generalization in our validation data.
+Our results highlight the potential benefits of using DL models, and some simple guidelines can be followed to achieve good accuracy.
+Specifically, choosing a model sufficiently large (e.g., in our case at least 200k parameters), applying batch normalization and class weights is a good start.
+Furthermore, using an MLP with these specifications can provide a strong baseline model that requires minimal hyperparameter tuning.
 On the basis of these recommendations, a review of the literature revealed that there was a tendency for some studies to use DL models with too few parameters.
-For example, [42] implemented an MLP with only 1 hidden layer with 100 neurons for tree species classification, which led to poor results.
-Similarly, [43] used a single layer with 18 hidden units.
+For example, [43] implemented an MLP with only 1 hidden layer with 100 neurons for tree species classification, which led to poor results.
+Similarly, [44] used a single layer with 18 hidden units.
 In both cases, the small number of neurons could explain the poor performances obtained with DL methods.

-Regarding the method used to address data imbalance, our results show that all methods generally lead to similar conclusions, when tuned properly.
-When using SMOTE with the MLP, we observed that the use of a very large batch size (8192) was necessary, which is probably due to the fact that MLP can easily overfit, hence they are sensitive to small batches that can be composed of synthetic noisy samples.
-In general, we found that choosing a sufficient model size as well as a sufficient batch size can help improve BA.
-Using class weight can help to be more robust overall to the choice of model size and batch size, so it may be a good place to start.
+Regarding the method used to address data imbalance, slight improvements and better generalization can be achieved by oversampling with the SMOTE algorithm, but in this case we found that choosing an appropriate batch size was important.
+Indeed, we observed that if the SMOTE algorithm is used with too small a batch size, poor results can be obtained.
+This obervation is especially true for the MLP, which is probably due to the fact that MLP can easily overfit, hence they are sensitive to small batches that can be composed of synthetic noisy samples.
+Finally, the LTAE architecture was found to give the best performance when using the SMOTE algorithm, although it required more hyperparameter tuning.
 Additional tests using different losses (e.g., margin or focal loss, label smoothing) or the ADASYN algorithm did not improve our results.
 Overall, it appears that DL methods can also learn patterns related to the minority classes if the model is sufficiently large, hence they can be robust to the imbalanced data problem.
-This is consistent with previous studies (conducted for other types of data) that showed that good tuning of the models can be sufficient to achieve optimal accuracy in an imbalanced data context [44].
+This is consistent with previous studies (conducted for other types of data) that showed that good tuning of the models can be sufficient to achieve optimal accuracy in an imbalanced data context [45].

 Regarding the input data used for classification, we observed that the direct use of the raw S2 band is sufficient.
 Similarly to [6], we observed that using 2 years of data instead of 1 can be useful to better characterize the forests and thus improve the classification results.
-Using additional sensors and information, such as Sentinel-1, is an interesting perspective that could improve our results [11].
+Using additional sensors and information, such as synthetic aperture radar (SAR) [12], [46] or hyperspectral data [47], is an interesting perspective that could improve our results.

 We have also tested other strategies to deal with missing data (related to clouds).
-Our results confirm that standard gap-filling (i.e., linear interpolation) is a strong baseline adapted to work at large scale (11 S2 tiles) and in an operational context [6], [21], [45].
-Working on this point is an interesting perspective, recent studies have shown that improvement is possible by working directly with raw (irregular and unaligned) SITS [46].
-However, our initial tests were not very conclusive: we tested the method developed in [46], but this lead to inaccurate classification results.
+Our results confirm that standard gap-filling (i.e., linear interpolation) is a strong baseline adapted to work at large scale (11 S2 tiles) and in an operational context [6], [22], [48].
+However, we observed that poor interpolation could impact the generalization of the results, especially for minority classes, since few training examples are available.
+To that extent, working on this point is an interesting perspective, recent studies have shown that improvement is possible by working directly with raw (irregular and unaligned) SITS [49].
+Our initial tests were not very conclusive: we tested the method developed in [49], but this lead to inaccurate classification results.
 This approach, tested for land cover classification, proposes an end-to-end learning framework that makes use of an attention-based interpolation to embed the raw SITS into a regular temporal grid.
 More tests should be done to investigate why such an approach fails in our case (imbalance data, small dataset, classes with very similar behavior, etc.).
-We also conducted experiments using the LTAE with raw S2 data and a cloud mask, as tested in [46].
+We also conducted experiments using the LTAE with raw S2 data and a cloud mask, as tested in [49].
 While theoretical results obtained with standard CV appears close to those obtained with our proposed framework, our tests at large scale obtained by producing a map of the study area have shown important changes at the frontier of two S2 tiles.
-This highlights the fact that such framework tend to largely overfit the specific acquisitions of a given S2 tile, which confirm the results observed in [46].
+This highlights the fact that such framework tend to largely overfit the specific acquisitions of a given S2 tile, which confirm the results observed in [49].

-Other interesting perspectives could be explored, two of which are developed below.
+Other interesting perspectives could be explored, three of which are developed below.
 We observed that combining the different maps produced with the different models, e.g., by taking the mode of the predictions, could filter some noisy areas in some cases.
 However, our first tests show that the gain in classification accuracy is not always obvious, hence further work is needed to develop an optimal ensemble learning approach.
+Nevertheless, we observed that the three different DL architectures produced varying predictions in certain areas, which could serve as an indicator of mapping uncertainty.
+Interestingly, using different initializations within the same DL architecture yielded significantly more consistent results, providing little to no basis for uncertainty measurement.
 Finally, for operational mapping, it may be interesting to add more reference data to produce maps that are as accurate as possible.
-Using NFI plots is an obvious way of increasing the size of the training dataset, however since this database is not up-to-date adding such samples might be non-trivial.
+Using accessible information on the tree species from BD Forêt® V2, [10] could be an obvious way for increasing the size of the training dataset.
+However, since this database is not up-to-date, adding such samples might be non-trivial.
 Working on mixed-species plots could be another way to add more training samples to the dataset, the main problem being to automatically separate these plots into pure class pixels.

 6 Conclusion↩︎